chrislattman/blogging-project/docs/terminal-commands/README.md

 - `gpg -k` outputs all public keys saved in your GPG keyring
     - The GPG keyring is where your GPG public and private keys are stored (kind of like the key ring for your keys)
+    - This is where you can see the email address associated with a public key
 - `gpg --import <publickey>` imports someone else's public key into your keyring
     - `<publickey>` should be a text file (sometimes ends with `.key` or `.asc`) whose contents begin with
         ```